-As of July 31, 2010, the Company had a working capital deficit of \$3,261,919.
+As of July 31, 2011, the Company had a working capital deficit of \$2,953,016.

-By adjusting the Company's operations, including a decrease in ongoing salary, benefits, facilities, research and development expenses, and through bridge financing to be provided by existing shareholders, management believes it has sufficient capital resources to meet projected cash flow deficits.
+By adjusting the Company's operations and through bridge financing to be provided by existing shareholders, management believes it has sufficient capital resources to meet projected cash flow needs.
 Any failure by the Company to generate sufficient liquidity from operations or in raising sufficient capital resources on terms acceptable to it would have a materially adverse effect on the Company's business, results of operations, liquidity and financial condition.

-The Company's independent certified public accountants have stated in their reports, which are included as part of the Company's audited financial statements for the fiscal years ended April 30, 2010 and 2009, respectively, that the Company has suffered recurring losses from operations, which raises substantial doubt about the Company's ability to continue as a going concern.
+The Company's independent certified public accountants have stated in their reports, which are included as part of the Company's audited financial statements for the fiscal years ended April 30, 2011 and 2010, respectively, that the Company has suffered recurring losses from operations, which raises substantial doubt about the Company's ability to continue as a going concern.